Fewes/VertexColorBaker/README.md

 Note that because it is implemented as an AssetPostprocessor, it will automatically rebake if the mesh changes or the project is reimported.

+Also note that each mesh within the FBX file is baked separately, meaning they cannot receive occlusion from each other.

 # Bake types

 ## Curvature